StAResComp/rescomp-network-launch/README.md

 ## Speakers

 - We need speakers - on anything that you think will be of interest to other members.
 Maybe you'd like to try out something you're proposing for the [RSE Conference](http://www.rse.ac.uk/conf2016)?
+We're anticipating short talks of about 10 mins, depending on how many speakers we get.